sophie-kuehn/sc-fleet-info/README.md

 ### Acknowledgment

-I borrowed some code from [https://github.com/Ioni14/fleet-manager-extension](https://github.com/Ioni14/fleet-manager-extension).
+I borrowed some code from [https://github.com/Ioni14/fleet-manager-extension](https://github.com/Ioni14/fleet-manager-extension), which is licensed under the MIT License (MIT) by Thomas Talbot.
+Thanks to him.

-Thanks to them.
+## License

+This application is made available under the GNU General Public License v3.0.
+Please see the [LICENSE](LICENSE) file for further details.